 The stimulus package for SMEs is an important monetary policy instrument.
-However, the instruments in its current form will hardly achieve the objectives as stated in the policy statement of the government - revitalising economic activities, supporting workers through wages and employment and reducing unemployment, and helping businesses to maintain their competitiveness.
+However, the instruments in its current form will hardly achieve the objectives as stated in the policy statement of the government-revitalising economic activities, supporting workers through wages and employment and reducing unemployment, and helping businesses to maintain their competitiveness.
 The government needs to think of additional measures to ensure that SMEs are actually able to draw benefits from the stimulus package.

-Distributing Loans through Banks which have Specialised SME Operations: The Central Bank should distribute loans under the stimulus package only through those commercial banks which have country-wide SME, women and rural-based credit operations.
+Distribution of Loans through Banks Having Specialised SME Operations: The central bank should distribute loans under the stimulus package only through those commercial banks which have country-wide SMEs, women and rural-based credit operations.
 There is no need to sign up partnership agreements with those banks which have no such specialised operations and are not willing to provide loan under this facility.
-The Central Bank can increase the exposure limit of the specialised banks to provide credit.
+The central bank can increase the exposure limit of the specialised banks to provide credit.
 The SME Foundation should receive a part of this loan and could distribute this to SMEs in different SME clusters.
-It is important to ensure that the credit should be disbursed inclusively.
-In order to meet the high operating costs, the Central Bank may provide an additional fund to banks for 'loan processing'.
+It is important to ensure that the credit be disbursed inclusively.
+In order to meet the high operating costs, the central bank may provide an additional fund to banks for 'loan processing'.

-Allocation of Fund for SMEs need to be increased: Since the existing package could meet the demand of only a small segment of SMEs, the government may consider additional allocation of subsidised credit for the SMEs.
-To raise liquidity flow to commercial banks, the Central Bank may discuss and negotiate with international development banks to provide low-cost credit support under the guarantee of the government to provide credit support to the SMEs.
+Increase in the Allocation of Fund for SMEs: Since the existing package could meet the demand of only a small segment of SMEs, the government may consider an additional allocation of subsidised credit for the SMEs.
+To raise liquidity flow to commercial banks, the central bank may discuss and negotiate with international development banks to provide low-cost credit support under the guarantee of the government to the SMEs.

-Classification of borrowers needs to be more specified: SME entrepreneurs are not well aware of the classification of borrowers, as mentioned in the circular of the Bangladesh Bank.
+Further Specify the Classification of Borrowers: SME entrepreneurs are not well aware of the classification of borrowers, as mentioned in the circular of the Bangladesh Bank.
 They have suggested that the classification based on economic activities, geographic location, types of operations, and gender should be well-specified.
-Based on this, the Central Bank should monitor the progress of disbursement of loans by banks under those sub-categories.
+Based on this, the central bank should monitor the progress of disbursement of loans by banks under those sub-categories.

-Distributing Loans through SME Foundation: The Central Bank may allocate a specialised fund for the SME Foundation under the Ministry of Industry to distribute credit to the SMEs, which are not getting or applying for loans to the commercial banks.
+Distribution of Loans through SME Foundation: The central bank may allocate a specialised fund for the SME Foundation under the Ministry of Industry to distribute credit to the SMEs, which are not getting or applying for loans to the commercial banks.
 These subsidised credits should be distributed to cottage and micro-enterprises which are usually not eligible for traditional bank loans.

-Introduce Credit Guarantee Scheme for New Entrepreneurs and Risky Borrowers: The Central bank may consider introducing a credit guarantee scheme for new entrepreneurs and risky borrowers.
-This guarantee could be shared trilaterally between borrowers, lenders, and the central bank.
-In this case, Central Bank can negotiate with international commercial banks or loan guarantee facilities to provide credit support to start such operations in the CMSME sector.
-India has launched Credit Guarantee Fund Scheme for MSMEs with a funding ratio of four to one, respectively, facilitated by the Ministry of Small & Medium Enterprises and Small Industries Development Bank of India.29 Similar initiative is found in other Asian countries including Pakistan and Indonesia.
+Introduction of Credit Guarantee Scheme for New Entrepreneurs and Risky Borrowers: The central bank may consider introducing a credit guarantee scheme for new entrepreneurs and risky borrowers.
+This guarantee could be shared trilaterally among borrowers, lenders, and the central bank.
+In this case, central bank can negotiate with international commercial banks or loan guarantee facilities to provide credit support in order to start such operations in the CMSME sector.
+India has launched Credit Guarantee Fund Scheme for MSMEs with a funding ratio of four to one, respectively, facilitated by the Ministry of Small & Medium Enterprises and Small Industries Development Bank of India.
+Similar initiative is found in other Asian countries including Pakistan and Indonesia.

-SECTION V. SOCIAL SAFETY NET
+5. SOCIAL SAFETY NETS

-This section reviews two broad packages announced for the support of the poor and low-income households who are the worst hit due to COVID-19 pandemic.
+This section reviews two broad packages announced for the support of the poor and low-income households which are the worst hit by the COVID-19 pandemic.
 These are as follows:

-- Expansion of the coverage of the social safety net programmes which amounts to BDT 6,859 crore (The Prime Minister's Office, 2020b). - (b) Cash assistance equivalent to BDT 2,500 for a month to 50 lac families.
+- a) Expansion of the coverage of the social safety net programmes (SSNPs) which amounts to BDT 6,859 crore (The Prime Minister's Office, 2020b). - b) Cash assistance equivalent to BDT 2,500 for a month to 50 lac families.
 The total package amounts to BDT 1,250 crore.